Curved Page Divider

 There is a Role for Everyone in Caring for Foster Care Youth

-May is National Foster Care Awareness Month, and this year we are collecting stories from our foster parents and team to share with you for the month.
-FosterVA, led by Extra Special Parents, hopes these stories might inspire you to get involved in your community as a support or even become a foster parent in Virginia yourself!
+May is National Foster Care Awareness Month, and this year, we are collecting stories from our foster parents and team to share with you for the month.
+FosterVA, led by Extra Special Parents, hopes these stories will inspire you to get involved in your community as a support or even become a foster parent in Virginia!
 A contact link is at the bottom of this blog if you'd like to learn more.

-There is always a need for foster parents who will work with children of all ages in the United States.
+There is always a need for foster parents in the United States who are willing to work with children of all ages.
 However, you don't have to be a foster parent to have a seat at the table.
 Are you looking for ideas on your role in foster care, how to support, or where to start?
 Here are some ways to find your seat at the table in the foster care system.

 Become a Foster Parent

-If you are looking to impact a foster youth directly, care for a child, and are at least 18 years of age, you can talk with a Local Department of Social Services (LDSS) or Licensed Child Placing Agency (LCPA) in Virginia.
+If you are looking to directly impact a foster youth, care for a child, and are at least 18 years of age, you can contact a Local Department of Social Services (LDSS) or a Licensed Child Placing Agency (LCPA) in Virginia.

 There, you will learn more about training and expectations.
-This can include background checks, home studies, and in-depth training on how to care for children in foster care.
+This can include background checks, home studies, and in-depth training on caring for children in foster care.

 C.A.S.A